brainardjohn-ui/Tenant-Eviction-Skill/README.md

 Try these prompts to test the skill:

 - "I just got a 14-day notice to quit because I'm behind on rent.
 Do I have to move out immediately?
 I live in Louisiana and I don't know what to do."
-- "I received served court papers for eviction yesterday.
+- "I was served court papers for eviction yesterday.
 It says I have a hearing in a few days.
 I’m in Baton Rouge and I’ve never been to court before.
 What happens if I don’t go?”

 ## Design Notes